Zhang-JK/Memorier/doc/Report.md

 This Qt Dialog class is used to select cardtype and timeperiod when generating review and test list.
   > **Member functions**:
   > * Butfinsh_clicked(): generate a QString type selection data and stored in "static QString selection"
+  > * void closeEvent(QCloseEvent): together with forceQuitFlag to handle with the close event, make sure the current activity will stop if the user do force quit
   > * static QString get_selection_SQL(): translate the selection data to SQL-style QString.
 It can be attached to SQL query string directly.